PrimeDaniel/PrimeDaniel/README.md

 #

 💼 Seeking Opportunities
 As I near the completion of my studies, I am actively seeking opportunities to kickstart my career in software engineering.
 I am eager to apply my knowledge and skills in real-world scenarios and to collaborate with professionals who share the same passion for creating impactful solutions.

 🔧 Skills
-Programming Languages: Proficient in Python,Java, C and C++ Web Development: Familiar with HTML, CSS, SQL and JavaScript Version Control: Experienced with Git and GitHub Problem Solving: Adept at breaking down complex problems and finding efficient solutions
+Programming Languages: Proficient in Python, Java, C and C++ Web Development: Familiar with HTML, CSS, SQL and JavaScript Version Control: Experienced with Git and GitHub Problem Solving: Adept at breaking down complex problems and finding efficient solutions